 1. A Leaf Garland

-Trace and cut out some leaves from felt, and help your child use a hot glue gun to attach them to string.
+Trace and cut out some leaves from felt, and help your child use a hot glue gun (check out this guide to the best Cordless Heat Gun Brands) to attach them to string.
 Then, let your child choose where in the house to hang their creation.

 2. Thanksgiving Advent Calendar